FarronF/limerick-council-meetings/meetings/2022/07/20-Monthly Meeting of Metropolitan District of Limerick/Draft Minutes - Monthly Meeting 20th June 2022.md

 transferring to the higher level of subsidy under the Affordable Housing Fund stream, and

 which model of finance/ and development strategy is most suitable.
-Once outline viability--- 7
+Once outline viability
+---
+7

 has been confirmed, the sketch scheme will be presented to councillors for input and